Curriculum intent, implementation and impact

 The use of spoken language is a key focus throughout our curriculum and is threaded throughout to ensure opportunities are provided to develop speech and language.
 This adaption to the curriculum supports all pupils but particularly those pupils who have specific needs and where gaps in learning has been identified.

-Medium Term plans highlights key learning points within a lesson to provide opportunities for pupils to talk about their learning and develop their spoken language within a subject, for example:
+Medium Term plans highlight key learning points within a lesson to provide opportunities for pupils to talk about their learning and develop their spoken language within a subject, for example:

 In addition to this, weekly plans include “Paired Talk” to reinforce the use of spoken language within each lesson.